hphelion/documentation/network-quickstart.md

 5. In the **Subnet** list, select the network you want to connect with.

-6. Optionally, enter an IP address in the **IP Address** field or allow a default IP address to be assigned.
+6. Optionally, specify an IP address in the **IP Address** field or allow a default IP address to be assigned.

 	**Notes:**

 	- The default interface IP address is the external gateway for the subnet, and is usually the best choice unless you are setting up a more complicated connection.
 	- If you specify an IP address, the address must belong to the subnet in the drop-down menu.